Want to connect with more readers? These strategies will make your writing more powerful.

 An outline serves as the basic backbone of your paper or article.
 It gives you the structure that you fill in with details.
 The outline keeps you organized and prevents you from going off on a rabbit trail.

-Strong writers resonate with their audiences.
-They pinpoint what their audience wants to learn.
-Then they target that information with their writing.
-If you want to be a strong writer, make notes about your audience before you begin writing.
-This will guide your writing style, communication techniques and even subject matter.
+If you want to be a strong writer, make notes about your audience before you begin an article or blog post.
+This will guide your writing style, communication techniques, and even subject matter.

 3. Use a Strong Opening

 Your first sentence is your chance to hook the reader and make them want to read.
 It must be strong.
 There are several ways to do this, including:

 - Establish a personal connection

 - Create a sense of need in the reader

 Another sign of effective writing is precision.
 Short, clear, punchy, and compact sentences are powerful.
 Rambling sentences lack power.